gmodena/tensor-fm/README.md

 from http://nowave.it/factorization-machines-with-tensorflow.html.
 Possibly related, a test in the `check_regressors_train` suite (`sklearn`) fails due to a low `R^2`.
 As a workaround `FactorizationMachineRegressor` sets the `poor_score` tag to `True`.

+## Limitations and known issues

+Operations on sparse matrices are currently not supported.
+Training continues till `max_iter` is reached, we should stop if performance does not improve for a certain number of iterations.